dnaumenko/spark-realtime-analytics-sample/README.md

 ## Issues found during testing

 * Concurrent SQL requests fail from time to time (should be fixed in 2.2.0) - https://issues.apache.org/jira/browse/SPARK-13747 (tried to downgrade to Spark 1.6.3 in separate branch w/o luck).
 Switching to thread-pool executor helps.

+* Spark-submit has a lot of common libs already provided in SPARK_HOME/lib.
+Unfortunately, it uses the old Guice 3.0 and relies on Slf4j over Log4J (i.e. if your app depends on Logback, you are in trouble).
+  Can be fixed if you provide --driver-class-path=<path_to_assembly_jar>.

+* Deduplication issues on jar assembly - specify ```case PathList("org", "apache", "spark", xs@_*) => MergeStrategy.last```
+in assembly strategy.

 # Resources